doomdagadiggiedahdah/obsidian_setup/week review checklist.md

 ---
 ## review bigger goals
 - visit [[life planning - perfect 2025 - what would make that?]]
-	- first just look at all the goals (gives a sense of your horizon line).
+- just look at all the goals (gives a sense of your horizon line).
 - next, reflect on past week's experiences (good and bad) with those.
 	- open screen on right and scroll down to reflections to type on RHS.
 	- (this way you can see what you're comparing against.
 I had context switching cognitive stuff when I could saccad back and forth. or maybe that's bullshit.)
 	- go through each goal and add reflections of week to be reviewed on bottom
-	- [ ] (2025-09-28 - this week trying the big goal task selection later. !!!! reflect on how this feels in [[life planning - meta]] for this next review) finally, decide what things from that list I'm going to bite off at that point

-## plan the week, then reflect
+## review the week, then plan the week
+- [ ] go back and review previous week
 - [ ] open calendar get sense of avail time for the week
 - [ ] open: prev week note, current week note (to be planned)
 - [ ] see what didn't get done last week, decide "do this week or backlog?"
 - [ ] decide tasks to put on the docket for next week.
 	- [ ] look at perfect 2025 goals and figure out what tasks to take from there
 	- [ ] then look at [[gtd - projects]] and [[mission - moc#to do's]] to find next thing.
-- [ ] go back and review previous week

 ## add wisdom here
 - [[weekly review - wisdom of]]